PyPSA/PyPSA/doc/optimal_power_flow.rst

 period temporal weightings).

-The general procedure for modelling multi-investment periods in PyPSA is to add an asset for each investment period whose capacity is to be expandable at that time.
+The general procedure for modelling multi-investment periods in PyPSA is to add an asset for each investment period, in which its capacity should be expandable.
 For example, if you want to optimise onshore wind development in the period 2025-2040 with investment periods every 5 years, you add a generator with a corresponding construction year and lifetime for each investment period